-Pancreas divisum is a birth defect in which parts of the pancreas fail to join together.
-The pancreas is a long flat organ located between the stomach and spine that is involved in food digestion.
+Pancreas divisum is a birth defect in which parts of the pancreas do not join together.
+The pancreas is a long flat organ located between the stomach and spine.
+It helps in food digestion.

-If the ducts fail to join together while the baby is developing in the womb, pancreas divisum results.
+If the ducts do not join while the baby is developing in the womb, pancreas divisum results.
 Fluid from the two parts of the pancreas drains into separate areas of the upper portion of the small intestine (duodenum).
 This occurs in 5 to 15% of people.

 If a pancreatic duct becomes blocked, swelling and tissue damage (pancreatitis) may develop.